rremple/intervalidus/readme.md

   when managing Intervalidus data in a JSON data store (e.g., MongoDB) and/or serializing data through web services.
   (There are many JSON frameworks, and one could use these subprojects as a starting point to add support for others.)

+- The `intervalidus-example-mongodb` subproject leverages these pickling subprojects to demonstrate how dimensional data can be managed in a database.
+It uses MongoDB (via Testcontainers) to store, retrieve, and update data.

 Lastly, there is a context parameter component used to enable/disable experimental features (a.k.a., feature flagging) called `Experimental`.
 The default implementation given disables all experimental features.
 But one can enable something experimental simply by giving an alternative implementation of `Experimental` when the structure is constructed.